pagodingo/notes-pega/pega-4-4.md

 To display your application's guardail compliance score:

-Guardrail compliance is scored in pega (%).
+Guardrail compliance is scored (%).

 To view: Configure > Application > Quality > Dashboard